tfatykhov/WinkRedNode/Flows/Bluemix/README.md

 * Owntracks additions:
 * WNR defined home geofence radious is displayed on the map.
 * Enhancements to presence detection and shortcut execution (owntracks region transitions are turned on).
-* Navigate to configuration/Integration settings and scroll down to OwnTracks section and define your geofence radius.<br>
+* Navigate to configuration/Integration settings and scroll down to OwnTracks section and define your geofence radius. and accuracy threshold which will prevent "bad" location data to flow in<br>
 ![owntracks settings](images/owntracks11.png)
 * click "submit"